Kbehra/ImAxes/README.md

  width="240" height="180" border="10" /></a>

 ## Installation instructions
 ImAxes comes as a Unity project.
-You only need to download the latest [Unity 5.6](https://unity3d.com/get-unity/download/archive)
+You only need to download Unity [2019.2.8f1](https://unity3d.com/fr/unity/whats-new/2019.2.8)

-** << Udpate >> : Now ImAxes works with Unity 2018!! check it out: https://github.com/MaximeCordeil/ImAxes/tree/ImAxes2018 big thanks to our student Benjamin Lee for this **

 ## Hardware and compatibility
 ImAxes works on Windows PCs.
 You will need a solid *gaming* configuration, i.e. an Intel i7 processor and an Nvidia 10xx VR-ready graphics card.

-The HTC Vive and Microsoft-compatible MR devices, and the Oculus Rift CV1 with Oculus touch controllers are currently supported.
+~~The HTC Vive and Microsoft-compatible MR devices~~, and the Oculus Rift CV1 with Oculus touch controllers are currently supported.

 ## Launching ImAxes
 ImAxes allows you to load data with a CSV or a TSV file format.
 The CSV/TSV dataset file: